RedisLabs/DockerHub/hub-RedisEnterprise.md

 **_Note: Redis Enterprise Pack Docker image works best when you provide a minimum of 2 cores and 6GB ram per container.
 You can find additional minimum hardware and software requirements for Redis Enterprise Pack in the [product documentation](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/hardware-software-requirements/)_**

-You can run the Redis Enterprise Pack container linux based container in MacOS, various Linux and Windows based machines with Docker.
+You can run the Redis Enterprise Pack linux based container on MacOS, various Linux and Windows based machines with Docker.
 Each Redis Enterprise Pack container runs a cluster node.
 To get started, you can simply set up a one node cluster, create a database and connect your application to the database.

 * **Step-1:** Start Redis Enterprise Pack container